 - (A) Temporary assignments will normally not exceed thirteen (13) pay periods. - (B) If a need exists to make a temporary job a permanent assignment, the assignment will be posted and the normal selection process will be followed.
-At the conclusion of a temporary assignment, members will return to their permanent assignment. - (C) Requests for a temporary transfer due to hardship or safety may be granted, administratively, at the discretion of the Chief of Police.
+At the conclusion of a temporary assignment, members will return to their permanent assignment for at least fourteen (14) days before beginning another temporary assignment. - (C) Requests for a temporary transfer due to hardship or safety may be granted, administratively, at the discretion of the Chief of Police.